End Point Assessment

 You can find an end-point assessment organisation for your apprentice.

 You should agree on a price with the EPAO for the assessment and then your training provider must contract with them on your behalf within 3 months of the apprenticeship starting.
-We expect that the cost of end-point assessment should not usually exceed 20% of the funding band maximum for the apprenticeship.
+We expect that the cost of the assessment should not usually exceed 20% of the funding band maximum for the apprenticeship.